 - Jerkass Has a Point: Maurice Chavez is frequently established to be a self-involved asshole, but he's also usually the Only Sane Man on any of his radio shows.

-- Kent Brockman News: All over the place, particularly San Andreas' WCTR News and IV's Weazel News.
+- Kent Brockman News: All over the place, particularly San Andreas' WCTR News and Weazel News in IV and V.

 - Large Ham: Among others, most notable are Lazlow and radio news anchors Richard Burns (San Andreas) and Mike Whitely (IV).